 - EPC (Energy Performance Certificate) analysis

-- PV (devices that convert sunlight into electrical energy) installation and analysis
+- PV (devices that convert sunlight into electrical energy) analysis

 Training and upskilling opportunities delivered in the shell house will include: